HMS Hereward (H93): Description

-The ship mounted four 45-calibre 4.7-inch (120 mm) Mk IX guns in single mounts.
+The ship mounted four 45-calibre 4.7-inch (120 mm) Mk IX guns guns in single mounts.
 For anti-aircraft (AA) defence, Hereward had two quadruple Mark I mounts for the 0.5 inch Vickers Mk III machine gun.
 She was fitted with two above-water quadruple torpedo tube mounts for 21-inch torpedoes.
-One depth charge rail and two throwers were fitted; 20 depth charges were originally carried, but this increased to 35 shortly after the war began.
-Beginning in mid-1940, the ship's anti-aircraft armament was increased, although when exactly the modifications were made is not known.
+One depth charge rail and two throwers were fitted; 20 depth charges were originally carried but this increased to 35 shortly after the war began.
+Beginning in mid-1940, the ship's anti-aircraft armament was increased, although when the modifications were made is not known.
 The rear set of torpedo tubes was replaced by a 12-pounder AA gun.

 Service

-The ship was laid down by the High Walker Yard of Vickers Armstrong at Newcastle-on-Tyne on 28 February 1935, launched on 10 March 1936 and completed on 9 December 1936.
-Excluding government-furnished equipment like the armament, the ship cost £249,591.
+The ship was laid down by the High Walker Yard of Vickers-Armstrongs at Newcastle-on-Tyne on 28 February 1935, launched on 10 March 1936, and completed on 9 December 1936.
+Excluding government-furnished equipment like armament, the ship cost £249,591.
 She tested the twin-gun mounting intended for use on the Tribal-class destroyers in January–March 1937 at Gibraltar.
 It was removed at the end of the trials and her two forward guns were replaced immediately afterwards.
-The ship was then assigned to the 2nd Destroyer Flotilla of the Mediterranean Fleet and began patrolling Spanish waters in the Mediterranean enforcing the Non-Intervention Agreement during the Spanish Civil War.
-Hereward was refitted in Malta from 30 September to 30 October 1937 and again a year later, this time in Portsmouth Dockyard in June–July 1939 and she returned to the Mediterranean afterwards.
+The ship was then assigned to the 2nd Destroyer Flotilla of the Mediterranean Fleet and began patrolling Spanish waters in the Mediterranean, enforcing the Non-Intervention Agreement during the Spanish Civil War.
+Hereward was refitted in Malta from 30 September to 30 October 1937 and again a year later, this time in Portsmouth Dockyard in June–July 1939, and she returned to the Mediterranean afterwards.